Our Mission

 Not a strongman.
 Good design.

-The Vision
+The Timeline

 The question isn’t whether it’s hard.
 It’s whether we’re going to keep choosing dysfunction because the fix requires sustained effort.